 Complete the “Producer Specs” with the Producer Archive Interface Protocol either as a standalone document or as an update to the PAIS standard.

-Develop the Archive Abstraction Layer (the equivalent of the Message Abstraction Layer developed by the SM&C WG)
+Develop the Archive Abstraction Layer (the equivalent of the Message Abstraction Layer developed by the SM&C WG).
+As noted above our intention would be, if the CWE project is approved for the Architectural Design Document, to complete an initial draft in the first year which could then be used to justify the approval of the next CWE project in our roadmap.

 Begin on the “Consumer Specs” branch of the document tree that is the equivalent to the “Producer Specs” that have already been published.